The below are mixed events for Juniors and Seniors. PLEASE READ THROUGH ALL THE UPCOMING EVENTS!

 Service Learning Graduation Requirement: Engage in Service Learning activities towards meeting the MHS Service Learning Graduation Requirement (minimum 60 Hours).
 Submit in our Digital Service Learning System in IC!

+As 2025 comes to a close, we want to wish you a happy, healthy, and restful holiday season.
+Take time to relax, celebrate with family and friends, and recharge for a strong start to the New Year 2026.
 Remember, we’re here every step of the way to assist, guide, and support you for your post-secondary planning and the college application process.
-This is a very exciting time!
+Keep moving forward one step at a time!
+Trust the work you’ve already done!
 Please do not hesitate to contact your School Counselor if you have any questions or you need support!
-Keep moving forward-one step at a time!

 Warm regards,